-3.4 The SAD has recently been adopted in order to deliver the housing numbers set out in the Core Strategy.
+3.4 The SAD was adopted in order to deliver the housing numbers set out in the Core Strategy.

 The SAD identifies specific sites for housing, employment and Gypsy and Traveller provision.

 Housing sites allocated through the SAD are included as suitable site options in the SHELAA.